 Breast reduction (like any surgery) involves incisions.
-Hence, many ask if breast reduction scarring will remain visible.
-Scarring and general recovery after breast reduction is a common concern, and Dr. Angelina Postoev understands her patients’ worries.
-It’s our mission to ensure excellent results and impeccable aesthetic appearance.
+Many patients ask if breast reduction scarring will remain visible or what breast reduction scars will look like one year later.
+It is a common concern of our patients, and Dr. Angelina Postoev understands this and makes every effort to place the incisions in strategic locations where they are best hidden.
+It is her mission and the desire of the entire SurgiCare Arts team to ensure excellent results and impeccable aesthetic results.

-What Type of Incisions Are Made during Breast Reduction Surgery?
+What Types of Incisions Are Made during Breast Reduction Surgery?

-The most common type of incisions used for breast reduction is the Inverted-T also known as T-Anchor.
-The name defines the direction of the incision.
-It goes around the areola, then goes down, and continues under the breast imitating a shape of an anchor.
+The inverted-T also known as a T-anchor or anchor incision name defines the direction of the incision.
+The surgeon makes an incision that follows the outside perimeter of the areola, then goes down, and continues under the breast into the breast crease imitating the shape of an anchor.

 How Much Time Does Breast Reduction Scarring Need to Disappear?